 Magic is as old as man

 Magic is as old as man and is based on natural laws, and was once universally taught as a divine science.
-Moses was said to be "learned in all the wisdom the Egyptians"—"wisdom" being a synonym for magic—and we do not doubt it for we remember those faraway times under the blazing light of Ra, the Sun, the mighty father of us all, who greeted him at dawn, with chanting choir of stately sacred lyric.
+Moses was said to be "learned in all the wisdom of the Egyptians"—"wisdom" being a synonym for magic even in those times.
+We do not doubt it, for we remember those faraway times under the blazing light of Ra, the Sun, who greeted him at dawn, with chanting choir of stately sacred lyric.
 And lo! as we write these words, it seems as if a wondrous curtain is raised, and we relive the memory of those days in the land of Khem.
 When we dwelt in scented gardens where softly waving palms raised to the cerulean dome of Heaven their crinkly leaves, as if they prayed to all the gods to save and keep our beloved land until the last travail on Earth has ended.

 And we behold a mystic shrine, wherein was burning a holy lamp, alight with everlasting flame in incense-laden air.
 And silent watchers keeping guard—Ushabti, dressed in shining blue, vigilantly shielding it, protecting and defending the jewelled, gold-encrusted shrine, wherein was laid all that remained of mighty Pharaoh—initiated Priest and King—and his Beloved.
 And we saw the holy Masters who spread the Gospel of Divine Truth, comforting, blessing all those who sorrow-laden, cry unto the Lord for surcease of their woes.
 And benedictions did they shed upon them; softly, unaware.
 And tears were dried and eyes began to shine again with reborn hope.
 And silently the Masters passed along, unknown, unsung, with love within their hearts.
 And all this time those mighty hymns and magical memories have sung within us: unforgettable.